Gluten Detox: 11 Strategies To Recover After Getting Glutened

 “Getting gluten out or flushing your system is one way to reduce the long-term effects since gluten continues to eat away at the lining of the gut for days after ingestion,” he says.
 “Many of the symptoms of gluten, such as fatigue, headaches, rashes, joint pain and brain fog, can be reduced with fast responses.”
 There are a few ways you can go about this.

 Some studies have shown that certain digestive enzymes, which play an important role in breaking down what you eat, can help.
 “They may improve gluten intolerance symptoms after eating gluten, perhaps by digesting the proteins that cause problems so they don't reach the small intestine,” Cording says.

-One study of 42 patients with a non-celiac gluten sensitivity published in Clinical and Transitional Gastroenterology had participants either take a digestive enzyme mixture derived from microorganisms and papaya or a placebo after undergoing a gluten challenge.
+One study of 42 patients with a non-celiac gluten sensitivity published in Clinical and Transitional Gastroenterology2 had participants either take a digestive enzyme mixture derived from microorganisms and papaya or a placebo after undergoing a gluten challenge.
 The study’s researchers found that the enzyme mixture “significantly decreased” symptoms in patients who took it.

-Another study had 18 gluten-intolerant people eat porridge that contained 0.5 grams of gluten, along with a digestive enzyme called Aspergillus niger-derived prolyl endoprotease (AN-PEP) or a placebo.
+Another study3 had 18 gluten-intolerant people eat porridge that contained 0.5 grams of gluten, along with a digestive enzyme called Aspergillus niger-derived prolyl endoprotease (AN-PEP) or a placebo.
 Those who took AN-PEP were able to degrade about 50% of the gluten in their stomachs, before it reached their intestines.